lendismartcom/backend-code-challenge/README.md

 # What are we building?

-In this coding challenge we'll be building a very simple API for social network app.
+In this coding challenge we'll be building a very simple API for a social network app.
 Think of it as an overly simplified version of Instagram.

 Three domain objects will be used: `User`, `Post` and `Like`.
 These domain objects represent